Move Up Guidelines

 7. Should weather and lighting conditions permit as determined by the tournament director after the initial round, all shooters within ten points of the leader will proceed to a sixth and final arrow with the lowest score shooting first.

 8. Upon completion of the sixth and final arrow there will be a clear order of finish for first, second and third place with bonus rings breaking a tie in total score.
-If shooters are tied for score and bonus rings for first, second or third the “Closest-to-the-12” tie-break procedure (see Scoring Rules “P”) will be used with the winner receiving an additional bonus ring to break the tie.
+If shooters are tied for score and bonus rings for first, second or third the “Closest-to-the-Center of the 10-ring” tie-break procedure (see Scoring Rules “I”) will be used with the winner receiving an additional bonus ring to break the tie.
 A coin toss will determine the order of shooting.